+What's the problem?
 Chemicals in consumer cleaning products, such as disinfectants, bleach, all-purpose cleaners, and bathroom cleaners, pose a range of health risks.
 Chronic exposure to consumer cleaning products is associated with asthma, other respiratory illnesses, wheezing in early childhood, cancer, endocrine disruption, and kidney damage.
+Who is exposed?
 In King County, household cleaners were the most frequent substance involved in non-pharmaceutical household poisonings documented by Washington Poison Center.
 Cleaning chemicals also have a disproportionate effect on infants and children.
 Frequent exposure to common household cleaning products can increase children's risk of developing asthma.
 Domestic workers face disproportionate exposures to cleaning chemicals.
 Nationally, over half are from communities of color and over nine in ten are women.
-Communication/information, residential outreach, and behavior change campaigns: Outreach and education about safer consumer cleaning products to residents, such as U.S. EPA Safer Choice products and home-made cleaning products.
+What have Communication/information, residential outreach, and other benavior change campaigns: other programs done?
+What more could be done?
+Outreach and education about safer consumer cleaning products to residents, such as U.S. EPA Safer Choice products and home-made cleaning products.
+U.S. EPA resources and many jurisdictions' safer cleaning and disinfecting campaigns geared toward residential users and domestic workers. other programs done?
+What more could be done?
+Outreach and education about safer consumer cleaning products to residents, such as U.S. EPA Safer Choice products and home-made cleaning products.
 U.S. EPA resources and many jurisdictions' safer cleaning and disinfecting campaigns geared toward residential users and domestic workers.
+Technical assistance and incentives: other programs done?
+What more could be done?
+Outreach and education about safer consumer cleaning products to residents, such as U.S. EPA Safer Choice products and home-made cleaning products.
+U.S. EPA resources and many jurisdictions' safer cleaning and disinfecting campaigns geared toward residential users and domestic workers.
+Technical assistance and incentives: Leverage current and previous efforts with domestic workers by our Program such as "Cleaning with Caution" workshops and distribution of safer cleaning kits. other programs done?
+What more could be done?
+Outreach and education about safer consumer cleaning products to residents, such as U.S. EPA Safer Choice products and home-made cleaning products.
+U.S. EPA resources and many jurisdictions' safer cleaning and disinfecting campaigns geared toward residential users and domestic workers.
 Technical assistance and incentives: Leverage current and previous efforts with domestic workers by our Program such as "Cleaning with Caution" workshops and distribution of safer cleaning kits.
-Research: Evaluate the hazards associated with existing products and make recommendations for safer alternatives.
-Work with product developers to evaluate safety and facilitate implementation.
+Research: